 DIXON ROAD tells the story of a Somali family who immigrate to Canada in 1991 as the civil war begins to tear their homeland apart.
 They settle in Dixon Road, in a neighbourhood near Pearson airport that is still the heart of Toronto’s Somali community today.
 Combining traditional Somali melodies, R&B & Contemporary Verse, Dixon Road is an exhilarating new Canadian musical about legacy, displacement, and finding a new sense of home.

-Originally announced to be part of the next iteration of the Myseum Intersections Festival in April 2020 (now postponed because of COVID-19), DIXON ROAD will be featured digitally in the festival’s reworked ‘Quarantine Edition’, premiering throughout 2020.
+Originally announced to be part of the next iteration of the Myseum Intersections Festival in April 2020 (postponed because of COVID-19), an in-process presentation of DIXON ROAD was featured digitally in the festival’s online edition, on June 30, 2021.